 Participants will learn about forestry and resource management issues in Canada, while also exploring Canadian society and culture through interactive lectures and various social activities.

-The program will offer 2 packages, each consisting of 2 courses.
+The program will offer two packages, each consisting of two courses.
 Each course will have 39 hours of class time, taught by UBC instructors.
-Classes are interactive and may include group work, class discussion, guest lecturers and field trips.
+Classes are interactive and may include group work, class discussions, guest lecturers, and field trips.

 Students will choose and register in one package.

 Course credit may be granted by the participating universities.

 Package A – Forest Management and the Effects of Carbon